ucam-department-of-psychiatry/camcops/docs/source/user/client_installation.rst

     their username/password.
 The app may or may not be allowed to store the password — that’s a local security policy decision — but it will store the username.)

+  - When operating in :ref:`Single User Mode <single_user_mode>`, where the CamCOPS app user is typically a patient using the app on their own tablet, the username and password are generated automatically.
+First of all the administrator creates a patient record on the server and this includes a unique key, which is shared with the patient.
+When the patient starts the app for the first time, they register themselves and their device with the server by entering this key.
+At this point the server creates a username and password and these are stored on the tablet.

   - You will type in your username and password to access the CamCOPS web viewer.
 This interface is used to view tasks that have been uploaded from